 In an increasingly digital world, print marketing is still popular.
 Brands haven't forgotten about the power of print to engage and excite their consumers.
 In fact, top multi-location brands use print — whether direct mail, billboards or good old newspaper ads — to drive local engagement and sales.

-"Marketers have a plethora of tools to choose from, whether they decide to use a solely digital strategy or incorporate a blend of both traditional and digital tactics," says Larry Myler, contributor at Entrepreneur."
+"Marketers have a plethora of tools to choose from, whether they decide to use a solely digital strategy or incorporate a blend of both traditional and digital tactics," says Larry Myler, contributor at Forbes."
 More importantly, brands need to begin thinking like their customer and understand how their target markets are accessing information and consuming content."

 Why Does Print Marketing Work?

 Curran and Wessner clearly proved that print marketing still works when you want to get new customers in the door at a local store, but what can that teach the rest of us?
 With the right strategy in place, print marketing can actually attract even greater audiences than digital platforms.
 In fact, 92 percent of shoppers say they prefer print marketing when making a purchasing decision.
 So why is print marketing such an effective medium?

 "With digital marketing, whether it's an email, a tweet or a paid advert, a customer will consume the message and then instantly carry on with their online journey," says Jon Smith, Marketing Manager at instantprint."
 However, print offers longevity.
 If you hand someone a flyer or a leaflet, they can take it away and read it at their own leisure, and then easily read it again."